-Have you ever received an email from a boss that threatened you with the idea that – if they were at risk of losing their job – then they would make sure you’d be leaving the building before they did?
+Have you ever received an email from a boss that said something like – if they were at risk of losing their job because of performance – then they would make sure you’d be leaving the building before they did?

 Hey, maybe you’ve sent one – I’m not judging

-Successfully get yourself out of the nasty management quicksand pit that’s pulling you down quicker and quicker if you’re that boss
+Successfully get yourself out of the nasty management quicksand that’s pulling you down quicker and quicker (if you’re that boss)

 Recognise how to keep yourself safe from the chop if you’re that salesperson

 First of all, let’s just recognise where all this “If I’m going down – You’re all going down with Me” scary talk is coming from.

 Anyone who runs a business or heads ups a department – which is essentially the responsibility for maintaining other people’s mortgage payments / career / future prospects / business – I promise you, every single one of them will wake up at some point in their career at 3 in the morning with a pounding heart, sweating profusely, worrying about something that’s not going well at work – something that runs the risk of bringing all of their hopes and dreams crashing to the ground – wrecking their perfect lifestyle – making them feel that they have failed everyone who is counting on them – which includes everyone from close family to their most recent employee.

 And if we’re talking about people who hold titles like Sales Manager, Sales Director or Heads of Sales – that fear tends to revolve around the sales target – the number that the business published at the beginning of the year and they have to hit.

 If you look after the sales team – there’s no hiding from that number – at the end of the year you reach it or you don’t – Do or Do Not, there is No Try!